 Oil Search is committed to protecting and improving the health of our employees and contractors.
 Our Medical Service is built on a Company-wide ethos that the success of our business is dependent on the health and wellness of our people.

 Our Medical and Occupational Health Service team comprises of professionals who oversee the management of all aspects of health hazards and risks, including workplace health, occupational and environmental hygiene, medical emergencies and management of ill health, fitness-for-work and health promotion.

-Well-equipped clinics at every operational and project site provide our personnel with medical and healthcare that matches international standards.
+Well-equipped clinics at project sites in PNG provide our personnel with medical and healthcare that matches international standards.
+Our operations in Alaska also have access to medical services that are managed by third-parties.
 We ensure our service is inclusive, reliable and evidence-based by using a transparent governance process.